Localising Dropout Variance in Twin Networks: Methodology

 \subsection{Model Architecture and Training}

-Our implementation (Figure~\ref{fig:arch}) builds on the twin‐network paradigm \cite{Shalit2017,Shi2019}.
-We use a multi‐layer perceptron encoder $\Phi(x;\theta_e)$ with dropout after each hidden block, and two identically‐structured heads $f_0,f_1$ each with their own dropout.
-We train by minimizing the factual mean‐squared error
+Our implementation (Figure~\ref{fig:arch}) follows the twin-network paradigm~\cite{Shalit2017, Shi2019}.
+The encoder $\Phi(x;\theta_e)$ is a multi-layer perceptron with dropout after each hidden layer.
+The two outcome heads $f_0, f_1$ are identically structured MLPs, each with their own dropout layers.
+Training minimises the factual mean-squared error:

-Optionally, one can add an IPM‐based regularizer to balance treated and control embeddings \cite{Shalit2017}.
+Optionally, one can add an IPM-based regulariser to balance treated and control embeddings~\cite{Shalit2017}.